 The materials included in Wonders allow students the opportunity to explicitly develop language in service of grade-level disciplinary knowledge, skills, concepts, and practices.
-This is evidenced in the teacher resources available in Unit 6 Week 2.
-The lesson standards for the grade level are included which reflect grade level standards, lesson objectives, and learning goals.
+This is evidenced in the teacher resources of Unit 5 Week 6 as an example.
+The lesson standards for the grade level are included which reflect grade level standards, lesson objectives, learning goals, and academic language needed.
 This format allows the teacher to address grade level topics and the needed support for multilingual learners.